 Willow Redgall Sawfly - Pontania proxima

 Adult Willow Redgall Sawflies are small - approximately 3.5-5 mm long.
 They are shiny, black and wasp-like.
 They cause a gall to form on certain species of willow and this gall is more likely to be seen than the adult sawfly.
+The gall is bean-shaped, starting off green but gradually turning red.
+It is smooth with a thick wall and protrudes from both the upper and lower leaf surface.

 Wherever White Willow or Crack Willow grow, usually damp open wooded areas, sometimes hedgerows.